 In August, 2006 the Hancock family purchased the funeral home.
 Upon one month of renovations, the business re-opened September 29, 2006 as Hancock Funeral Home.
 After the Hancock family purchase, the funeral home made a quick recovery, and has been returned to its roots of which it was founded.

 Marjorie Hancock is the daughter of Charles C. and Lucille Truluck Flood.
-Marjorie's grandparents, Mr. & Mrs. Luke B. Flood came to Fort Meade from Enniscorthy, County Wexford, Ireland in 1886 on the very first passenger train to enter Fort Meade.
+Marjorie's grandparents, Mr. & Mrs. Luke Bredin Flood came to Fort Meade from Enniscorthy, County Wexford, Ireland in 1886 on the very first passenger train to enter Fort Meade.
+Luke B. Flood was on the building committee of Christ Episcopal Church in Fort Meade, which is now the oldest church in Polk County, FL still in attendance.
 Charlie Flood, Marjorie's father was a well known and established citrus grower and one of the founding members of the Peace River Packing Company in Fort Meade.
 Lucille Truluck Flood managed the family home and took care of the daily activities of the family estate.

 Upon their purchase of the business to operate as Hancock Funeral Home, the Hancock family added a very important addition, not only to the business, but to their family, Mr. Harold Lamb.
 Mr. Lamb is one of the longest standing funeral directors of Polk County, Florida, and is a native and lifelong resident of Lakeland.
 Harold is a WW II, U.S. Navy Veteran, serving on the Navy ship, USS Kidd.
 Mr. Lamb holds several U.S. Naval service awards and he currently serves as the funeral director in charge of Hancock Funeral Home, and brings his many years of experience and personal compassion to the business.